aristanetworks/go-openssl-fips/README.md

 	if err != nil {
 		log.Fatalf("Failed to dial gRPC server: %v", err)
 	}
-	// this will free the C memory allocated by the context defer conn.Close()
+	// this will free the C memory allocated for the context defer conn.Close()

 	// ... use the gRPC connection ...